GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

             successful.

-        If, while trying to get into either the BIOS or boot device selection menu, the computer boots into its regular operating system, the wrong button may have been pressed, or not pressed soon enough.
+        If, while trying to get into either the BIOS or boot device selection menu, the computer boots into its factory-installed operating system, the wrong button may have been pressed, or not pressed soon enough.
 Hold down the power button for a full ten seconds, even if the screen turns black sooner, and turn the computer back on.
         Repeat this step, tapping the appropriate button(s) repeatedly as it boots.
 If